 - 4. When asked if you want to reset the properties of the selected station, tap Yes.
 This sets the history counters to zero and the station concentration to the default for the new reagent type. - 5.
-Enter your ID.
-You must enter your ID for the first station you change but not for subsequent changes made at the same time. - 6.
-Clean the bottle if necessary and fill with fresh reagent of the new type.
-Load the bottle back onto the instrument.
-(Alternatively, clean and fill the wax chamber.) - 7.
-For a bottle: - i.
-In the Inserted bottle configuration dialog box, select the bottle in the table. - ii.
-Tap the Changed button. - iii.
-Enter the reagent concentration. - iv.
-Optionally enter the lot number details.
+Enter your user name.
+You must enter your user name for the first station you change but not for subsequent changes made at the same time.
+You can do this either by: - scanning your ID or - tapping the edit icon (